LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/NaturalLanguageUnderstanding/NLUengines.md

 #### 3rd-party NLU limitations

-- Third Party NLU Domain length should not exceed 64 characters.
-(Watson limitation)
+- 3rd-party NLU domain length should not exceed 64 characters.
+(Watson limitation).
-- Each domain can only support one language and it is available in the settings page.
+- Each domain can only support one language, and it is available in the settings page.

-#### NLU engine API limitations:
-- Knowledge Base does not support 3rd-party NLU right now
+- Knowledge Base does not support 3rd-party NLU.
 - LivePerson does not support pulling existing models from IBM Watson and Google Dialogflow into Intent Builder, only model push is supported.

 ### Connecting a 3rd-party NLU engine